Methysergide: Chemistry

 Methysergide, also known as N-[(2S)-1-hydroxybutan-2-yl]-1,6-dimethyl-9,10-didehydroergoline-8α-carboxamide or N-(1-(hydroxymethyl)propyl)-1-methyl-D-lysergamide, is a derivative of the ergolines and lysergamides and is structurally related to other members of these families, for instance lysergic acid diethylamide (LSD).

+Analogues

+A notable derivative of methysergide is D13H (possibly XC101-D13H).

 Natural occurrence

 Previously thought to be an exclusively synthetic compound, methysergide has been reported to occur naturally in Argyreia nervosa (Hawaiian baby woodrose).

 History

 Harold Wolff's theory of vasodilation in migraine is well-known.
 Less known is his search for a perivascular factor that would damage local tissues and increase pain sensitivity during migraine attacks.
 Serotonin was found to be among the candidate agents to be included.
 In the same period, serotonin was isolated (1948) and, because of its actions, an anti-serotonin drug was needed.

 Methysergide was synthesized from lysergic acid by adding a methyl group and a butanolamid group.
 This resulted in a compound with selectivity and high potency as a serotonin (5-HT) inhibitor.
 Based on the possible involvement of serotonin in migraine attacks, it was introduced in 1959 by Sicuteri as a preventive drug for migraine.
 The clinical effect was often excellent, but 5 years later it was found to cause retroperitoneal fibrosis after chronic intake.

 Consequently, the use of the drug in migraine declined considerably, but it was still used as a 5-HT antagonist in experimental studies.
 In 1974 Saxena showed that methysergide had a selective vasoconstrictor effect in the carotid bed and in 1984 he found an atypical receptor.
 This finding provided an incentive for the development of sumatriptan.

 Novartis withdrew it from the U.S. market after taking over Sandoz, but currently lists it as a discontinued product.
 United States production of methysergide (Sansert) was discontinued on the manufacturer's own behalf in 2002.
 Sansert had previously been produced by Sandoz, which merged with Ciba-Geigy in 1996, and led to the creation of Novartis.
 In 2003 Novartis united its global generics businesses under a single global brand, with the Sandoz name and product line reviewed and reestablished.